MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/install-and-configure-rbs.md

 - IT_Sharepoint_Server
 - IT_Sharepoint_Server_Top
 ms.assetid: 4cf30b48-f908-4774-920c-d2f2916f2c1b
-description: "Learn how use the FILESTREAM provider to enable Remote BLOB Storage (RBS) in a SharePoint Server farm."
+description: "Learn how to use the FILESTREAM provider to enable Remote BLOB Storage (RBS) in a SharePoint Server farm."
 ---

 # Install and configure RBS with FILESTREAM in a SharePoint Server farm